-As soon as guests, as diverse as Nancy Sinatra, Anna Maria Alberghetti, Patricia Heaton, Buzz Aldrin and Mimi Rogers, got past the obligatory red carpet and entered the foyer of the Paley, they were greeted by what was clearly an almost overwhelming display of movie memories.
+As soon as guests, as diverse as Nancy Sinatra, Anna Maria Alberghetti, Patricia Heaton, Buzz Aldrin and Mimi Rogers, got past the obligatory red carpet and entered the foyer of Beverly Hills’ Paley Center, they were greeted by what was clearly an almost overwhelming display of movie memories.
 A painting of Garbo as Camille, two of the rare Marion Davies portraits Hearst commissioned with each of her films and then the gem of the collection, Marilyn Monroe’s “subway grate” dress from The Seven Year Itch.

 Even though the catalogue was available for sale, the director John Landis (Animal House) was getting up close and personal with the costumes, photographing them with his digital camera while his wife, Deborah Nadoolman Landis (who is the chair of the David C. Copley Center for Costume Design at UCLA) stood back to admire Elizabeth Taylor’s racing silks from National Velvet, Judy Garland’s blue cotton dress and red slippers from The Wizard of Oz and the red sequined gown worn by Marilyn Monroe in Gentleman Prefer Blondes.
 If anyone appreciates the value of the collection it is Deborah who, while saying it breaks her heart that the industry did not somehow step up to keep at least part of the collection together for continued public display, hopes that at least some of the people who will purchase the items will be willing to loan them for future exhibitions.